 Sager der Samler is “Citizen Change”.
 It’s a place and a platform for citizen led change, run independently as a community of citizens who support each other in solving the problems we encounter in our everyday lives.
 The result is courage, vigor and initiatives that renew society and democracy on a local scale.

 Read about how it works and how you can get involved.

 The core of our work is to create an environment where we support each other in creating change through our daily lives.
 We call ourselves “everyday activists” – and we stand behind a large number of initiatives – or “causes”.

-One example is Annbritt and Steffen who, as social assistance recipients set a focus on a hidden poverty problem in Denmark.
+One example is Annbritt and Steffen who, as recipients of social welfare set a focus on a hidden poverty problem in Denmark.
 There is enough food, but people need money.
 Now they stand behind the ‘Dumpster Diving Café’ where food waste is a resource that is being used to create new relationships between segregated groups in the city.
 Recently they have started building their own space at the South Harbour of Aarhus.

 Pia and Katrine are another example.
-As social workers, they explore new ways to support people with learning disabilities, identify their own internal resources.
-They stand behind the ‘Together for DHL’ relay, and have now started ‘Vaskeriet’ (The Laundry), which is a practice course for the mentally handicapped whom would like to have a job.
+As social workers, they explore new ways to support people with learning disabilities, identify their own dreams and internal resources.
+They stand behind the ‘Together for DHL’ relay, and have now started ‘Vaskeriet’ (The Laundry), which is a practice course for people with learning disabilities who would like to have a job.
 ‘Vaskeriet’ is using the shared facilities of a housing project alongside with the residents and is now an active player in the development of the neighborhood.

 Sager der Samler is located at N.J.
 Fjordsgade 2 in Aarhus, in what used to be a space for after school activities for local kids.
 In daily life we are 10-15 people who keep the doors open and work to keep the community alive.
 We have about 80 members, and there are a few hundred people involved in their causes.
 In our network, there are hundreds of people from all parts of the local community – the town’s businesses, the municipality, civil society associations, and ordinary citizens.